joyfully3334/square-equations-solver-ded-pre/README.md

 Each line consists of test before '@' and answers after '@'.
 First number after '@' symbol stands for number of solutions.
 This number may be '0', '1', '2' or '-1'(infinite).
-It is an error if number after '@' is invalid.